901.1 Vehicle Regulations

-- The MSUN Parking and Appeals Committee has sole authority for appeal of parking violations and fines.
+- The MSUN Parking and Traffic Committee has sole authority for appeal of parking violations and fines.

-- The Parking and Appeals Committee is composed of faculty, staff and students and is appointed by the Chancellor.
+- The Parking and Traffic Committee is composed of faculty, staff and students and is appointed by the Chancellor.

 - If a persons wishes to appeal a fine, he/she must appear at the MSUN Business Office within 10 calendar days of the date of the ticket and file a notice of appeal.
-All appeals will be heard by the Parking and Appeals Committee.
-Fines upheld by the Parking and Appeals Committee must be paid by the end of the semester or Summer Session.
+All appeals will be heard by the Parking and Traffic Committee.
+Fines upheld by the Parking and Traffic Committee must be paid by the end of the semester or Summer Session.

-- MSUN is authorized by Montana statute to withhold the amount of any unpaid parking fines from any amount owing any student, employee or faculty member.
+- MSUN is authorized by Montana statute, with a court order, to withhold the amount of any unpaid parking fines from any amount owing any student, employee or faculty member.

 - Student transcripts may also be held for unpaid parking fines and unpaid fines may

-unpaid fines may be added to class registration fees for collection
+be added to class registration fees for collection purposes.

 - Special Conditions and Emergencies.

-- Under special conditions and in emergencies, the Facilities Services Administrative Office may impose parking limitations as required.
+- Under special conditions and in emergencies, the Facilities Services and Chancellor's Office may impose parking limitations as required.

 - Any accident involving a vehicle on MSUN property must immediately be reported, first to the Havre Police for investigative purposes and then to the Facilities Services Administrative Office (265-3755).
 Business hours for Facilities Services are 8:00 A.M. through 5:00 P.M., Monday through Friday.